DevExpress/testcafe/docs/articles/documentation/reference/test-api/test/only.md

 ---
 # Test.only Method

-Specifies that TestCafe should run only this test and skip all other tests.
+Specifies that TestCafe should skip all other tests and run only this test.

 ```text
 test.only